Chart Color Schemes

 Infrastructure

-Wandi has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Wandi has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Five projects identified by AreaSearch are expected to impact the area significantly: Anketell South Local Structure Plan, Southern Suburbs District Structure Plan Stage 3, Anketell-Thomas Road Freight Corridor, and Ranford Road Station.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified five projects that could impact this region.
+Major initiatives include the Anketell South Local Structure Plan, Southern Suburbs District Structure Plan Stage 3, Anketell-Thomas Road Freight Corridor, and Ranford Road Station.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.